Cabbeling: History of term

 The importance of this process in oceanography was first pointed out by Witte, in a 1902 publication (Witte, E. (1902).
 "Zur Theorie der Stromkabbelungen").

 The German origin of the term has caused some etymological confusion and disagreements as to the correct spelling of the term; for details, see the Wiktionary entry on cabelling.
 Oceanographers generally follow Stommel and refer to the process as "cabbeling".

 High-latitude cabbeling

-Cabbeling may occur in high incidence in high latitude waters.
+Cabbeling may occur frequently in high-latitude waters.
 Polar region waters are a place where cold and fresh water melting from sea ice meets warmer, saltier water.
 Ocean currents are responsible for bringing this warmer, saltier water to higher latitudes, especially on the eastern shores of Northern Hemisphere continents, and on the western shores of Southern Hemisphere continents.
 The phenomenon of cabbeling has been particularly noted in the Weddell Sea and the Greenland Sea.